- Your Library

 The Library’s collection development strategies are aligned with the values set out in the Library’s Strategic Plan and with the goal of ensuring that the breadth and depth of the Library’s collections are both reflective and inclusive of the diversity within our communities.
 To ensure that content is discoverable, accessible, and responsive to different needs, the Library continually seeks new ways of making resources available, by evaluating and implementing emerging formats, technologies, and curation strategies.

 As part of this work, the Library works with relevant agencies to provide content in alternative formats to individuals with special needs, such as print or perceptual disabilities.
 In particular, the Centre for Equitable Library Access (CELA) was established in 2014 with the goal of supporting and assisting public libraries in delivering accessible library materials to Canadians.
 The partnership with CELA enables the Library to provide a broad selection of books, media, and digital resources to users with print disabilities in the formats of their choice.

-In considering resources for inclusion in the collection, Library staff exercise their professional judgment, using criteria such as currency, accuracy, availability, imaginative quality, appeal, and the unique contribution that each each resource makes to the overall collection.
+In considering content for inclusion in the collection, Library staff exercise their professional judgment, using criteria such as currency, accuracy, availability, imaginative quality, appeal, and the unique contribution that each resource makes to the overall collection.
 The whole of a work or a resource rather than a part is always considered when making a selection decision.

 Other criteria include:

-Requests by individual patrons for the inclusion of particular resources can be considered by the Library through the application of the criteria in this policy.
+Requests by individual patrons for the inclusion of content will be considered by the Library through the application of the criteria in this policy.
 The whole of a work, rather than a part, is always considered when making a selection decision.

 Ultimate responsibility for the policy that determines and guides selection and access of materials rests with the Board.
 The task of selection is delegated to the Chief Executive Officer who directs this activity to qualified and knowledgeable staff.